zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/water_x10.svg" caption="*Figure N: Linear plot of the scattered intensity of a water droplet of size \\(x = 10\\).*" >}}

 In particular, if the refractive index \\(|m|\\) of the particle is large, the distribution of these peaks can be predicted by the [Huygens–Fresnel principle](https://en.wikipedia.org/wiki/Huygens%E2%80%93Fresnel_principle), which says that the field in the immediate vicinity of an aperture (or, in our case, an obstacle) is given by the integral of spherical wavelets formed in the plane of the aperture (or the area around the obstacle) \[[4](#references) (ch 3.1), [6](#references) (ch 8.2, 14.5.2.c)\].
-This results in an apparent failure of the obstacle to block the incident light; it is then said that the wave nature of light causes it to [diffract](https://en.wikipedia.org/wiki/Diffraction) around the opaque object.
+This results in an apparent failure of the obstacle to block the incident light; it is then said that the wave nature of light causes it to [diffract](https://en.wikipedia.org/wiki/Diffraction), or bend around the object.

 For a typical [cloud droplet](https://ntrs.nasa.gov/citations/20160014659) of radius \\(a \approx 10 \text{ μm}\\) (which corresponds to \\(x \approx 104.7\\)), the intensity of forward scattering is so high that we must use a logarithmic plot of intensity in order to discern the details of the distribution of scattered light.